katesalazar/minia/minia.md

 There are several fundamental types.

-`nothing` is the definitive, not repairable, absence of known type, due to the absence of a value itself.
+`nothing` is the definitive, unsalvageable, absence of known type, due to the absence of a value itself.

 `something` is quite a different thing, as it implies a negation of `nothing`.
-It is obviously not _the_ negation of `nothing`ness, but one of several possibilities of negation of `nothing`ness, one of them could obviously be _everything_.
+It is not _the_ negation of `nothing`ness, but one of several possibilities of negation of `nothing`ness, one of them could obviously be _everything_.
 However, _everything_ has no meaning in Minia.

-`unknown` is quite different from `nothing`, as it is the not definitive, repairable, absence of known type, due to partial or full ignorance of (theoretically) rectifiable detail or part or circumstance, or due to missing _important_ information for any other reason.
+`unknown` is quite different from `nothing`, as it is the not definitive, repairable, absence of known type, due to partial or full ignorance of (theoretically) rectifiable detail or part or circumstance, or due to missing _important_ information caused by any other reason.
 `unknown` is a type of `something`ness, as the quality of `unknown` requires the existence of `something` for that to be `unknown`.